micropython/micropython/docs/rp2/general.rst

 For detailed technical specifications, please refer to the `datasheets
 <https://datasheets.raspberrypi.org/rp2040/rp2040-datasheet.pdf>`_

-The RP2040 microcontroller a 40 nm silicon in a 7X7mm QFN-56 SMD package.The
-key features include:
+The RP2040 microcontroller is manufactured on a 40 nm silicon process in a 7X7mm QFN-56 SMD package.
+The key features include:
 * 133 MHz dual ARM Cortex-M0+ cores (overclockable to over 400 MHz)
 * 264KB SRAM in six independent banks